vuepress-theme-hope/vuepress-theme-hope/packages/theme/docs/en/guide/themecolor.md

 # Theme color and Night mode

-Vuepress-theme-hope implements the theme color and night mode functions with built-in `@mr-hope/vuepress-plugin-theme-color`.
+vuepress-theme-hope implements the theme color and night mode functions with built-in `@mr-hope/vuepress-plugin-theme-color`.

 `themeConfig.themeColor` in `.vuepress/config.js` will be passed directly to the plugin as a plugin option.